get-convex/convex-fivetran-source/README.md

 Starting the connector on [::]:50051
 ```

-You can change the socket address using the optional `--socket-address`
+You can change the port used using the optional `--port` parameter:
-parameter:

 ```
-$ ./convex_fivetran_source --socket-address [::]:1337
+$ ./convex_fivetran_source --port 1337
 Starting the connector on [::]:1337
 ```